-A Division shall be comprised of the members located in an area of such size and convenience that the members therein can meet at least quarterly.
+The North and South Divisions shall be comprised of the members located in an area of such size and convenience that the members therein can meet at least quarterly.
 The Board of Directors of the Association shall approve boundaries of the Divisions.

 SECTION 3.
 Division Officers.

-The Officers of each Division shall be a Chair, who shall serve as a voting member of the Board of Directors.
+The Officers of each Division shall be a Director, who shall serve as a voting member of the Board of Directors.
 In addition, the officers may include a Vice-Chair, a Secretary, and a Treasurer.

 SECTION 4.
 Election of Division Officers.